Ottawa's most prolific speed camera nets 10,000 violations in under 3 months | CBC News

 "I've found different ways to go around it," Mansour said.
 "I go different side streets around my area to avoid that one, or I'll take different main roads.
 So I'll go all the way up to Strandherd … just to avoid that one trap."

-But Mansour is also a father, and he understands why road safety is a priority so close to a middle school.
+Mansour is also a father and said he understands why road safety is a priority so close to a middle school.

 "I think it has made it a little bit safer," he said.
 "I mean, I've noticed some people fly down before they installed that speed camera, so it is safer, especially for the students, cause a lot of these kids walk to school."